IMS Book Club

 How Are Books Chosen?

 All titles featured in the IMS Book Club are selected by IMS staff and Guiding Teachers.
 Selections must align with IMS’s mission and values.
-Rooted in the early Buddhist teachings of ethics, concentration, and wisdom, chosen titles will support the development of awareness and compassion.
+Rooted in the Theravada Buddhist teachings of ethics, concentration, and wisdom, chosen titles will support the development of awareness and compassion.

-2023 Schedule
+2025 Schedule

-Date: Tuesday, September 5, 7-8:15 PM
+Date: Wednesday, September 17, 2025, 7-8:15 PM ET

 Enroll Today